emmett-shark/pvme.github.io/docs/pvme-guides/high-tier-pvm/raksha.md

 This guide assumes you are already familiar with Raksha's mechanics, phasing, and attack rotations.
-If not, please read <a href="" class="inactiveLink">#unknown-channel</a>.
+If not, please read [#raksha-basic](../../basic-guides/raksha-basic).

 ## Tips for the Fight